How can I reserve a campsite? Do you have electric hookups?

-Shelling is less a matter of "where", than a matter of "when".
-Shelling is best after a storm has passed through, producing a large storm surge, pushing large amounts of debris and shells far up onto the beach.
+Shelling is less a matter of "where" than a matter of "when".
+Shelling is best after a storm has passed through.
+Large storm surges push large amounts of debris and shells far up onto the beach.
 Other than that, it would be best to go to an isolated area down island where few people venture, and thus there are fewer shell collectors to pick them up before you.
 However, be aware that after the five-mile marker a four-wheel drive vehicle is needed because of the frequent pockets of deep, soft sand.

 Why is there so much trash on the beach, and is anyone doing anything about it?

 The predominant southeast wind drives the currents in the Gulf of Mexico to our location in the Northwest corner.
 As a result, anything that falls or is tossed into the Gulf eventually ends up here.
 Most of these objects will, of course, be those that fall in closest to our shore and these tend to be objects from the fishing/shrimping industries and offshore natural gas platforms.
 Trying to keep more than 63 miles of beach clean is a monumental task and we do the best with the resources available.
 To a large degree we rely on public participation in placing wastes in the proper containers and in periodic beach clean-ups.